OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 1.0 -> 1.1

-The Query API now returns either an IQueryResults which now will contain also result count for the Lucene results.
+The Query API now returns an IQueryResults which now will also contain a count for the Lucene results.
 The JSON data structure has changed from :

 ```json
 [